 So if you’re having issues falling asleep with your partner by your side, how do you make sleeping together easier?
 In general, try improving your personal sleep habits before bed- don’t eat huge meals close to bedtime, and shut down electronics about an hour before you fall asleep.
 If these are rules that you already follow to help yourself fall asleep but you are still having issues, your main problem might lie somewhere else (pun intended).

-Let’s say you prefer to sleep at warmer temperatures while your partner prefers to sleep cooler at night.
+The ideal room temperature for sleep is between 60 and 68 degrees.
+But, let’s say you prefer to sleep at warmer temperatures while your partner prefers to sleep cooler at night.
 Sure, you could spend money cranking up the air conditioning while you layer on blankets and sweatshirts until you’re comfortable.
-Most sleep experts agree that room temperature can play a role.
-The ideal room temperature for sleep is between 60 and 68 degrees.
+Most sleep experts agree that room temperature can play a role in sleep quality.

 Or, if sleeping separately is something you want to try, you could spend more money on two beds and find the space for each person to sleep, but again, we’ve already covered the benefits of sharing your sleeping space.
 What some may not know is that there are products on the market that can help create an amicable sleeping environment, while also saving you money in the long run.

-This mattress pad comes with a dual zone control system, so you and your partner can comfortably choose your preferred sleep temperature, without affecting the other person.
+This mattress pad comes with a dual-zone control system, so you and your partner can comfortably choose your preferred sleep temperature, without affecting the other person.
+This can allow you to sleep cool in the summer and warmer in the winter.

 Resource: Why Do I Get So Hot When I Sleep